zranger1/pb-sacn-proxy/README.md

 correctly configured, you should have blinking lights!

 ## Requirements
-Requires Python 3, websocket-client, sacn and pyblaze.py
+Requires Python 3, websocket-client, sacn (available from PyPi) and pixelblaze-client (included in this repository)

 ## Installation
 Add websocket-client and sacn to your python installation with pip or another library manager